Title Insurance for Your Peace of Mind

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Any number of other complex problems define "Defective title."
+Any number of other complex problems define "Defective title" or "Clouded Title."
 The title insurance policy will protect you from these errors if the title company misses them.